-Not knowing answer of a technical questions is perfectly fine but if your reply something absurd it will definitely put a wrong impression.
+Not knowing the answer to technical questions is perfectly fine but if your reply is something absurd it will definitely put a wrong impression.

-Third would be General Discussion and Current Affairs – These questions will be mostly based on the major events on current political and economic environment.
+Third would be General Discussion and Current Affairs – These questions will be mostly based on the major events in the current political and economic environment.

-- What are 3 major political events of recent times?
+- What are the 3 major political events of recent times?

 - What is G20?

-- What is India and China standoff at Doklam?
+- What are India and China standoff at Doklam?

 - Why Kashmir issue has not been solved after 70 years of independence?

-- How will policy of Mr Donald Trump will affect Indian economy?
+- How will the policy of Mr. Joe Biden affect the Indian economy?

-- Is growth is equitably distributed in Indian economy?
+- Is growth equitably distributed in the Indian economy?

 This list can be huge.
-For preparation of these you need to regularly read newspaper and some current affairs magazines.
-You should not express strong political opinions (even if you have), because if someone in the interview panel has strong opposite opinion you are finished.
-Otherwise also strong political opinions are not recommended in any formal discussion.
+For the preparation for these, you need to regularly read newspapers and some current affairs magazines.
+You should not express strong political opinions (even if you have), because if someone in the interview panel has a strong opposite opinion you are finished.
+Otherwise, also strong political opinions are not recommended in any formal discussion.
 Remember Diplomacy is the Best Policy!!